Remi-C/matching_and_labelling_for_social_science/docs/README.md

 [[/images/collabm_architecture.png|Diagram illustrating architecture of project]]

-The second diagram, "Project Architecture", provides a more detailed illustration of how the program will be organized.
+This diagram provides a detailed illustration of the application's architecture.

 The program begins with the database or input files, which contain data specific to the researcher.
 Additionally, the database may include tools and methods to clean and prepare the data for the API.
 The API serves as a medium between the Python code and the database.
 It first interacts with the Python code to know which data is needed, then retrieves the correctly formatted data, for example the predictions, from the database.